mattobrien415/blog/content/deep learning/boxing_003.md

 Take one of your implied probability.
 Divide it by the sum of both of your implied probabilities.

-For example:
+Thus:

-Actual probability = Implied probability A / (Implied probability A + Implied probability B)
+$\text{Actual probability } = \frac{\text{Implied probability A}}{\text{Implied probability A} + \text{Implied probability B}}$

 With the math settled, I began searching for a set of historic moneylines for records which I could use in my test set.
-Using a variety of sources (including laborious searching of the Wayback Machine), I collected a set of 690 moneylines.
+Using a variety of sources (including laborious searching of the Wayback Machine, and locating an actual broker for assistance), I collected a set of 728 moneylines.
+After munging, the final size was 679.